ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

 You can choose how to authenticate with the external Microsoft SharePoint account from the following options:

-Open Authentication (OAuth)
+Open Authentication (OAuth v2)
 :   Authenticates with the external data source by using a token so that your user credentials do not need to be shared.
-With this authentication method, you can log in to your Microsoft account directly during the set up of the connector.
-Select *Sign in with Microsoft* to log in to your Microsoft account in a separate dialog, which generates a token that is used by {{site.data.keyword.discoveryshort}} to connect to your data.
+With this authentication method, you can log in to your Microsoft account directly to generate a token that is used by {{site.data.keyword.discoveryshort}} to connect to your data.

-    You cannot currently change the user account that is associated with the OAuth setup later, nor any of the details of the existing user account that the connector is configured to use.
-For example, you cannot update the password that was used to set up the connection after a password change in SharePoint.

-    The *Sign in with Microsoft* option that uses Open Authentication to authenticate with the external data source is a beta feature.
+    The *Sign in with Microsoft* option that uses Open Authentication v2 to authenticate with the external data source is a beta feature.
     {: beta}

-    Before you can connect to SharePoint Online by using Open Authentication, Discovery must be registered with your Microsoft Azure service.
-You do not need to register Discovery in Azure yourself.
-When you choose SharePoint Online as the data source, the Discovery service registers the app for you.
-Then, an Azure administrator must authorize the app one time only.

-    To authorize the app, a user with the *Application administrator* or *Cloud application administrator* role must log in to [Microsoft Azure](https://portal.azure.com){: external}.
-From the *Enterprise applications* page in *Azure Active Directory*, look for the Discovery app.
-Its name has the syntax `IBM App Connect_{unique-ID}`.
-Under *Permissions*, click *Grant admin consent for `<domain>`*.

-    After the Discovery app is registered and authorized, all Azure users can use the Discovery app to crawl SharePoint Online.
-To restrict who can use the app, in Azure, open the *Properties* settings for the app (IBM App Connect_{unique-ID}).
-Set *Assignment required* to `Yes`.
-From the *Users and Groups* list, add only the users that you want to allow to crawl SharePoint Online.
+    Before anyone can create connectors that use this authentication method, a user with the *Global Administrator* role must complete a one-time [prerequisite steps](#connector-sharepoint-online-cloud-oauth-prereq) to authorize the connection for all projects in the {{site.data.keyword.discoveryshort}} service instance.

 Security Assertion Markup Language (SAML)
 :   An older mechanism for authentication and authorization that requires user credentials to be shared with the {{site.data.keyword.discoveryshort}} service.